peptobepto/peptobepto/README.md

 I AM EVIL!!!!!!!
 AND CANNOT BE REASONED WITH!!!!!!!!!!!!!!!!
-SEND ALL BUSINESS ENQUIRIES TO
+SEND ALL BUSINESS INQUIRIES TO
 HELL@POOP.COM
 AKA H E DOUBLE HOCKEY STICKS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!